-As business adapt to the shifting tides of the COVID-19 pandemic, the very nature of where employees will work in the future remains in flux.
+As businesses adapt to the shifting tides of the COVID-19 pandemic, the very nature of where employees will work in the future remains in flux.
 Although some employers may have mixed feelings about this, employees have strong preferences.
 In a recent Forbes report, 74 percent of professionals indicated they believe working from home will become the new normal.
 61 percent of those surveyed stated they would prefer being fully remote, while 97 percent suggested they would like some degree of flexibility in balancing a return to the office and remote work.
 This data suggests many employers will likely embrace a hybrid model of work in order to attract new hires and retain existing talent.

 Of course, this continued reliance on remote work has much larger implications for IT organizations, which must assure the end-user experience regardless of where employees work.
 As these employees increasingly rely on remote access to services hosted by corporate networks, including data center-based voice systems, as well as web applications, it becomes considerably more challenging to guarantee the reliability, responsiveness, and quality of that end-user experience regardless of location or how those users are connecting.

-Whether it’s a remotely based engineer accessing a manufacturing application, a healthcare worker checking medical records in a hosted application, or a bank manager using a data center-based unified communication and collaboration (UC&C) application to call a regional office regarding a loan origination, the quality of the connection is absolutely crucial.
+Whether it’s a remotely-based engineer accessing a manufacturing application, a healthcare worker checking medical records in a hosted application, or a bank manager using a data center-based unified communication and collaboration (UC&C) application to call a regional office regarding a loan origination, the quality of the connection is absolutely crucial.
 The ability of IT to troubleshoot problems and assure the highest quality of service can directly impact a business’s ability to generate revenue, support the customer, and avoid compliance penalties.

 The Implications of Cloud Migration on Digital Employee Experience